-I wrote this as sort of a personal journal entry and didn't plan to share it, but I came across this tweet which made me want to share.
+I wrote this as sort of a personal journal entry and didn't plan to share it, but with a growing demand for action, I felt like tossing these ideas out publicly.

-We have no plans on entering this contest.
-Entrepreneurship-as-a-competition is a silly notion to me, but it serves as an example of the anti-Facebook sentiment in the air.
+There is a lot of anti-Facebook sentiment in the air.
 Of course, the recent wave has been due to Facebook's ongoing inability to tell the truth about important matters until their fraud and coverups are uncovered.
 But it’s also been part of a broader trend in worrying about Facebook’s flaws mixed with their utter dominance in the space.